MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/faqs-timeline-control.md

 For instructions about how to enable and use the command checker, go to  [Troubleshooting ribbon issues in Power Apps](/troubleshoot/power-platform/power-apps/create-and-use-apps/ribbon-issues)

-If you see an error dialog box that displays "We can't compete the action you've selected" when trying to use the command action for activities on a timeline, it might be that the command action is hidden by custom rules.
+If an error dialog box displays "We can't compete the action you've selected" when trying to use the command action for activities on a timeline, it might be that the command action is hidden by custom rules.
 You can confirm by checking if the same action is hidden from **Related** > **Activities**.

 :::image type="content" source="media/related-activities.png" alt-text="Go to related activities in the timeline":::

-From the **Activities** tab, select the same activity that you want to perform action on, and then check if you can perform the same command action from there.
+From the **Activities** tab, select the same activity that you want to perform the action on, and then check if you can perform the same command action from there.

 :::image type="content" source="media/select-related-activity.png" alt-text="Select the related activity that you want":::